 - Miscellaneous – Hide Postage Price on Your Postage Labels (this seems to be the norm for all the packages we receive)

-Format the name & address information
+step 4: Format the online shop postage name & address information

 Using the postage spreadsheet template, fill out the information (or, more likely, export the information from the Kickstarter, Backerkit, etc) and format the column titles appropriately.

-Add the weight, the parcel type and shipping type
+Step 5: Add the weight, the parcel type and shipping type